-Parents/carers will always be contacted to discuss our concerns prior to making a decision to hold a TAF and their consent will be sought.
-However, if consent is not given and we maintain that there remain unmet needs of the child and there are safeguarding concerns of any natured, a TAF may still be held without the parent/carer consent.
+Parents/carers will always be contacted to discuss our concerns prior to making a referral to Early Help.
+However, if consent is notgiven and we maintain that there remain unmet needs of the child and there are safeguarding concerns of any natured, a TAF may still be held without the parent/carer consent.